m00shm00sh/bd-httpd/chirpkt/README.md

 # chirpkt, a Kotlin version of the Bootdev HTTP server

-NOTE: there is insufficient testing to automatically verify the application flow behaves as desired. this will be addressed in a future commit

 This project was created using the [Ktor Project Generator](https://start.ktor.io).

 Here are some useful links to get you started: